Important Note

 Evaluate Blocks

-Normally, Browser Bots control their browsers with ordinary user inputs, like navigate, click, and type.
-For most sites these are all you need to build a realistic load test script.
-But what about more complicated sites with things like drag-and-drop, range sliders, custom drawing, and background recalculations?
+Normally, Browser Bots control their browsers with simple user actions, like navigate, click, and type.
+For many sites that’s all you need to build a realistic load test script.

 Extracting a Simple Value